Causes of death (hlth_cdeath)

 Two different data sources for collecting mortality data in Italy are carried out by the National Institute of Statistics (Istat):

-The DS survey refers to cancellation due to death from the Population register of all residents in Italy, including those who died abroad.
-CoD statistics instead refer to all deaths that occurred in Italy (for both residents and non-residents).
+The DS survey refers to cancellations due to death from the Population register of all residents in Italy, including those who died abroad.
+The CoD statistics, on the other hand, refer to all deaths occurring in Italy (for both residents and non-residents).

-The discrepancies found between DS and CoD data are primarily ascribed to the different data sources: acquisition of an administrative archive cancellation for the DS data versus a data collection of death certificates completed by physicians for the CoD data and to the different population that these two different data sources belong to, actually the residents dying outside the country are collected only by DS.
+The discrepancies found between the DS and CoD data are mainly due to the different data sources: the collection of an administrative record of cancellations for the DS data versus a data collection of death certificates filled in by doctors for the CoD data, and the different populations to which these two different data sources belong; in fact, residents dying abroad are only covered by the DS.

 15.3.1.
 Coherence - sub annual and annual statistics